 There shall be twenty-four members elected by secret ballot, under a uniform procedure prescribed in the By-laws.
 The President of the University shall, as ex-officio, be an additional non-voting member, and have the authority to name a person to serve as his or her representative.

-Elections shall be by and from the Faculty at large, as defined in Article I, Section
+Elections shall be by and from the Faculty, as defined in Article I, Section 1, except

 as specified in Article II, Section 4.

-3. All Faculty are eligible to serve as a Faculty Senator representing the campus at which he/she has a majority responsibility, with majority here defined, for faculty, as 75% or more of his/her regular teaching or non-teaching load.
+- All Faculty are eligible to serve as a Faculty Senator representing the campus at which he/she has a majority responsibility, with majority here defined, for faculty, as 75% or more of his/her regular teaching or non-teaching load and for staff or administrators as 75% or more of his/her regular responsibilities.
 An individual with a workload shared between the campuses (less than 75% at one campus, such as 50%/50%) may designate the campus s/he would like to represent, designating such at the time of nominations and appearing on the ballot for that campus (either Clarion or Venango) and eligible to serve on Faculty Senate as a representative of that campus if elected.
+An individual with a workload that is entirely online may designate the campus s/he would like to represent, designating such at the time of nominations and appearing on the ballot for that campus (either Clarion or Venango) and eligible to serve on Faculty Senate as a representative of that campus if elected.